 Once you have the interactive graph of your site's architecture, make sure:

 - your important pages are not buried under endless clicks;

 - the whole structure is more or less shallow (ideally, any page is no more than 3 clicks away).

 9. Treat videos as the new content king.

 While the content stays the pillar of any site, people bear special love for videos.
 Just remember how you go on YouTube to watch something about 3D printing, and an hour later, you find yourself learning how to live among penguins so that they won't notice.

 Though the above-said is true and you know it, here are the facts:

 - We watch about 1 billion hours of YouTube daily;

 - YouTube is the 2nd largest search engine;

-- Videos boost dwell time (on average, we watch YouTube videos on mobile more than 40 minutes);
+- Videos boost dwell time on page.

 - Make short brand videos and product demos;